About the project

 This project focusses on port operations, including hours of operation, lighting, seasonality, and weather management.

-It will also consider how the port manages environmental (marine) constraints, and on-island supply chain issues directly related to port operations.
+It considers how the port manages environmental (marine) constraints, and on-island supply chain issues directly related to port operations.

 By using the Engage with the Department of State Growth website, you consent to the collection of basic personal information and engagement information you supply through your interaction with our projects.
 Any personal information about you that we collect, handle, store or disclose will be managed in accordance with our privacy policy and the Personal Information Protection Act 2004.